eclipse/kuksa.val/doc/tls.md

 ## KUKSA.val Server

-Uses TLS by default, but doe not support mutual TLS.
+KUKSA.val Server uses TLS by default, but does not support mutual TLS.
 By default it uses KUKSA.val example certificates/keys `Server.key`, `Server.pem` and `CA.pem`.

 ```
 ~/kuksa.val/kuksa-val-server/build/src$ ./kuksa-val-server  --vss ./vss_release_4.0.json
 ```

-It is posible to specify a different certificate path, but the file names must be the same as listed above.
+It is possible to specify a different certificate path, but the file names must be the same as listed above.

 ```
 ~/kuksa.val/kuksa-val-server/build/src$ ./kuksa-val-server  --vss ./vss_release_4.0.json -cert-path ../../../kuksa_certificates